nagayasu-shinya/ccache-win64/README.md

-### FYI How to build this binary
+### How to build this binary

 This binary is build on MinGW.
 All it takes is following.

 ```